Worakow1138/Barnivore/Test_Plan.md

 - "Please Drink Responsibly" is at the bottom of the page
 - Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
 - "Contents copyright © 2023 Thrust Labs.
 All rights reserved.
 Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page

+7. Contact Page:
+- Select the "Contact" header
+- The ["Contact"](https://www.barnivore.com/contact) page is loaded
+- The "Contact Us" text is present
+- The contact@barnvore.com email link is present
+- A link to the "Ask a Company" page with text "available here" is present
+- "Find Booze:" with a search bar and search button is displayed
+- "Please Drink Responsibly" is at the bottom of the page
+- Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
+- "Contents copyright © 2023 Thrust Labs.
+All rights reserved.
+Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page